More than Youthful Innocence

 — Fyodor Dostoevsky (1821-1881)

-The planksip writers' cooperative is sponsoring a re-writing of this article (2,500 words) with $2,500 CAD in prize money for the best article as voted by your peers in the planksip writer's cooperative.
-Judged by your peers, your chance to join a community of creative thinkers and win over $750,000 CAD in prize money is your entry point into becoming a planksip journalist.
+The planksip writers' Cooperative is sponsoring a re-writing of this article (2,500 words) with $2,500 in prize money for the best writing as voted by your peers in the planksip writers' Cooperative.
+Judged by your peers, your chance to join a community of creative thinkers and win over $750,000 in prize money is your entry point into becoming a planksip journalist.

 Joining the planksip Writer’s Cooperative